 One of the least remembered major disease outbreaks illnesses -- sleeping sickness.
 Modern reseachers prefer to cally it the sleepy sickness.
 America was affected about 1916-25.
 Millions of people were affected worldwide.
 It is not widely known today because it more or less conincided with a much more deadly eoedienic -- the Spsnjuish Flu or Inflensa epidemic which killed some 50 million people.
 Many people recivered from the Sleeping Sickness, although often with life-long affects.
 Some 1 million deaths wre recorded, certainly a huge disater, but somehow pailing when compared to the twin dissters of World War I and the Spanish Flu epidemic.
 The sleeping sickness had a special horror, many victims trapped inside unresponsive bodies.
 Children and for some reason omen were the most affected.
 The initial indication was a sore throat, fever, and a headache.
 This was followed by more bothersome symtoms like double-vision and a feeling of weaknes.
 Then tremors, eratic body movements, muscle pains, and slowed mental functioning. hese symptoms soon increased in severity, and in spite of medical attention, most patients worsened dramatically.
 Finally notable behavioral changes occurred like psychosis and hallucinations and drowsiness and lethargy from which the disase received its name.
 In the most severe cases, victims became comatose and unresponsive or died.
 Medical science atvthe time was baffled by the bizarre epidemic which was alo the case for influnza.
 The cause of infklenza was soon discovered.
 The cause of the sleeping sickness has yet to be determined with ny certainity.
 Inlike inflenza it does not appear to have been viral.
 It was assigned the scientific nme of Encephalitis lethargica, literally 'inflammation of the brain that makes you tired'.

-Smallpox at the time was a virulent disease which ravaged man kind.
-Many Europeans who did not die of the disease were marked with scared faces.
+Smallpox was a virulent disease which ravaged mankind.
+Many Europeans who did not die of the disease were marked with scared facesandmight even be blinded.
 Native Americans who had no resistance to the disease were devestated when Europeans brought the disease to the New World.
-Edward Jenner (1749-1823) developed a cure by innoculating against cowpox (1796).
-James Phipps was the English boy that Jenner used as an aeperimental subject.
+It was one reason thast very small European forces were able to bring down powerful Amer-Indian empires like the Aztecs and Incas.
+There is no exact account, but perhaps https://histclo.com/girl/gen/gg-skirted.html95 percent of the Native American population appearsto have perished.
+Smallpox was a major reason for it.
+Even among people of European ancestry it was feared.
+Smallpox wasthe most feared disease, often called 'distemper' in colonial America.
+Benjamin Franklin was afervent advocated for 'inoculation' -- a precursor to modern vaccination (1730s).
+He used his publications in the casuse.
+It was till very controversial, considered by many to be the work if the devil.
+The Franklin family was ireperably damaged when they lost their beloved son Franky after Deborah opposed innovulation.
+Edward Jenner (1749-1823) developed a cure by developing an actual vaccine using cowpox (1796).
+James Phipps was the English boy that Jenner used as an experimental subject.
 The principle was to introduced dead or weakened weakened disease bodies to the individual to help the person's imune system the ability to deal with the disease.
 Cowpox was a less virulent form of the disease, but helped the system build a resistance to smallpox.
+Vaccination eventually eliminatedthedisease in the United States and Europe, but was still common in the developing world.
+The World Health Organization began an irrdication campign (1959).
+It failed but was relaunched (1967).
+Within a decade Asia andLstin America was smallpox free.
+It took a little longer in Africa.
 The technique of innoculation or vaccination was used to combat many other diseases.
 It led to a great debate when scientists began to work on a polio vaccine after that disease became a huge problem in the 20th century, crippling thouands of children annually.
 Dr. Albert Sabine worked on a polio vaccine using a weakened firm.
 Jonas Salk argued, however, that polio was to virulent for this approach.

 One particularly dangerous disease which became a major danger fior children in the late 19th century was tuberculosis, often called consumption at the time.
 The disease was especually accute in the unhealthy conditions of urban slums.
 At the time doctors did not have modern anti-biotics to fight the disease.
 That did not come until World War II.
 British scientists developed anti-biotics and American drug companies developed the methods to mass produce them.
 They have saved millions of lives, but today disease strains are energing that are immune to all anti-biotics.